checkly/headless-recorder/README.md

 - Records clicks and type events.
 - Add waitForNavigation, setViewPort and other useful clauses.
-- Generates a Puppeteer / Playwright script.
+- Generates a Playwright & Puppeteer script.
-- Shows which events are being recorded.
+- Preview CSS selectors of HTML elements.
+- Take full page and clipped screenshots.
+- Pause, resume and restart recording.
+- Persist latest script in your browser
 - Copy to clipboard.
+- Run generated scripts directly on [Checkly](https://checklyhq.com)
-- Offers configuration options.
+- Flexible configuration options and dark mode support.
 - Allows `data-id` configuration for element selection.

+#### Recorded Events
+  - `click`
+  - `dblclick`
+  - `change`
+  - `keydown`
+  - `select`
+  - `submit`
+  - `load`
+  - `unload`

-> Note: we only record certain events.
-See `dom-events-to-record.js` in the code-generator folder for which events.
-This collection will be expanded in future releases.
+> This collection will be expanded in future releases. 💪

 <br>

 ## 🔧 How to use?

-1. Click the icon and hit Record.
+1. Click the icon and hit the red button.
-2. Hit <kbd>tab</kbd> after you finish typing in an `input` element.
+2. 👉 Hit <kbd>tab</kbd> after you finish typing in an `input` element. 👈
 3. Click on links, inputs and other elements.
 4. Wait for full page load on each navigation.